 Charles Stanley Direct offer a very functional app which is actually better to use than their website.

-Variety and quality of the funds offered
+The variety and quality of the funds offered

 Most good investment platforms will offer a variety of good options to track your chosen index(s) and all five of those mentioned in this post will offer good, low-fee funds for all of the key benchmarks out there.

-It’s worth mentioning, the Vanguard Investor UK platform only offers Vanguard funds such as the popular Vanguard LifeStrategy range.
+It’s worth mentioning, that the Vanguard Investor UK platform only offers Vanguard funds such as the popular Vanguard LifeStrategy range.
 Whilst this still provides a good breadth of investment funds to choose from, it does prevent you from investing in a Fidelity or Blackrock product that you may like for example.

 Automation including dividend reinvestment

-As explained in my recent post on ‘using compound interest to get rich‘ in order to take advantage of compounding within your investment portfolio, you will want to reinvest all of your dividend income back into more units of the funds you are investing into.
+As explained in my recent post on ‘using compound interest to get rich‘ in order to take advantage of compounding within your investment portfolio, you will want to reinvest all of your dividend income back into more units of the funds you are investing in into.